giaccone/yatap/README.md

 This guide covers basic information about the use of [Python](https://www.python.org/) on a GNU/Linux operating system.
 All procedures are tested on [Ubuntu 19.10](https://ubuntu.com/) virtualized by means of [VirtualBox](https://www.virtualbox.org/).

 Two versions of Python will be considered:
-* the one that comes preintalled with Manjaro (likely not the latest version)
+* the one that comes preinstalled with Ubuntu 19.10 (likely not the latest version)
 * [Anaconda Python](https://www.anaconda.com/distribution/) distrubution in its minimal version [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 If you plan to use Python for scientific purposed, my advise is to use [Anaconda Python](https://www.anaconda.com/distribution/) distribution.

-**Warning** In this tutorial I will use absolute path referring to my system and to my examples.
+**Warning** In this tutorial I will use absolute paths referring to my system and to my examples.
 For example, the home folder will always be `/home/luca` in my case.
 It's up to the reader adjust them according to their system settings.

 ### 1.1 Some tips about VirtualBox